 Packaging and Contents!

 HyperX Alloy FPS’ packaging is solid as a tank!
-The outer cover gives an idea about its layer and the rest of its features are mentioned behind.
+The outer cover gives an idea of its layer and the rest of its features are mentioned behind.
 This keyboard uses Cherry MX switch and provides Cherry MX red and brown variants.

 The keyboard is wrapped inside a padded sling bag which has a back pocket to store away the cables and spare keycaps.
 This makes it easier to carry around while having it protect the keyboard from dust.
 The inner packaging is soft foam.
 HyperX also provided additional keys for WASD and numbers 1-to-4.
 The numerical keys have a smooth surface while the WASD are textured?
 Against red keycaps to stick with the HyperX’s theme.